How to Track Restaurant Sales Correctly

 Just in case you’re new to the concept or you need a refresher, here’s what makes up prime cost: your total cost of goods sold (food, NA beverage, liquor, bottle beer, draft beer and wine cost) plus your total labor cost including taxes, benefits and insurance.
 While our target prime cost for a restaurant doing $850,000 a year or more in sales is 55 percent or lower, the key to calculating this number correctly starts with using the right sales figures.
 (Here’s a link to an article that goes into prime cost in great detail.)

-What do you mean David, the right sales figures?
+The right sales figures?
 Sales are sales, right?
 While on the surface the short answer is sales are sales, the long answer is there are gross sales and net sales and knowing the difference is how you track restaurant sales correctly.

 So what’s the difference and why does it matter?